-'''

-info_type

-ups.status
+info\type ups.status

-info_flags

-info_rw
+info\flags 0

-NULL
+info\rw NULL

-QGS\r

-command
+command QGS\r

-Filled at runtime
+answer Filled at runtime

-answer

-answer_len

-76

-leading
+answer\len 76 leading (

-value

-Filled at runtime
+value Filled at runtime

-71 \rightarrow the index at which the info (i.e. value) starts
+from $71 \rightarrow$ the index at which the info (i.e. value) starts dfl %s want-like here-we can use it in our preprocess function.

-from

-71 \rightarrow the index at which the info (i.e. value) ends

-to

-'''

-dfl %s

-Since a preprocess function is defined for this item, this could have been NULL, however, if we want-like here-we can use it in our preprocess function.
+Since a preprocess function is defined for this item, this could have been NULL, however, if we qxflags QX\FLAG\QUICK\POLL $\rightarrow$ this item will be polled every time the driver will check for updates.

-${\tt QX\FLAG\QUICK\POLL} \rightarrow {this~item~will~be~polled~every~time~the~driver~will~check~for~updates}.$ driver won't skip it and it will set datastale.

-Since this item is mandatory to run the driver, if a problem arises in QX\WALKMODE\INIT the preprocess\comNUL preprocess\ansNUL preprocess voltronic\status
+Since this item is mandatory to run the driver, if a problem arises in $QX\WALKMODE\INIT$ the driver won't skip it and it will set datastale.

+preprocess\ansWULL preprocess voltronic\status

-This function will be called after the command has been sent to the UPS and we got back the answer and stored the value in order to process it to NUT standards: in this case we will convert the binary value to a NUT status.
+This function will be called after the command has been sent to the UPS and we got back the answer and stored the value in order to process it to NUT standards: in this case we will convert the linear and the NUT to the linear and the linear the binary value to a NUT status.